AllenInstitute/AllenSDK/allensdk/api/cloud_cache/README.md

 essentially configures `CloudCache` to access the corresponding version of the dataset.

-`CloudCache.data_path(file_id)` will download a data file to the local sytem and return the path to where that file has been downloaded.
-If the file has already been downloaded, `CloudCache.data_path(file_id)` will just return the path to the local copy of the file without downloading it again.
+`CloudCache.download_data(file_id)` will download a data file to the local sytem and return the path to where that file has been downloaded.
+If the file has already been downloaded, `CloudCache.download_data(file_id)` will just return the path to the local copy of the file without downloading it again.
 In this call `file_id` is a unique identifier for each data file corresponding to a column in the metadata files.
 The name of that column can be found with `CloudCache.file_id_column`.

-`CloudCache.metadata_path(metadata_fname)` will download a metadata file to the local system and return the path where the file has been stored.
+`CloudCache.download_metadata(metadata_fname)` will download a metadata file to the local system and return the path where the file has been stored.
 The list of valid values for `metadata_fname` can be found with `CloudCache.metadata_file_names`.
 If users wish to directly access a